DistributedClocks/GoVector/README.md

 ### Output Example

-The source code from the useage example produces the following log into a file named "LogFile.txt" :
+The source code from the useage example produces the following log into a file named "LogFile.txt":

 	MyProcess {"MyProcess":1}
 	Initialization Complete